This site is intended for U.S. healthcare professionals.

 • No dose adjustment is required for patients with mild renal impairment.
 TALZENNA has not been studied in patients requiring hemodialysis

-• The recommended dosage of TALZENNA for patients with moderate renal impairment (CLcr 30–59 mL/min) is 0.35 mg taken orally once daily in combination with XTANDI orally once daily
+• The recommended dosage of TALZENNA for patients with moderate renal impairment (CLcr 30–59 mL/min) is 0.35 mg taken orally once daily in combination with enzalutamide orally once daily

-• The recommended dosage of TALZENNA for patients with severe renal impairment (CLcr 15–29 mL/min) is 0.25 mg taken orally once daily in combination with XTANDI orally once daily
+• The recommended dosage of TALZENNA for patients with severe renal impairment (CLcr 15–29 mL/min) is 0.25 mg taken orally once daily in combination with enzalutamide orally once daily

 • Monitor patients with severe renal impairment for increased adverse reactions and modify the dosage as recommended for adverse reactions